Is Your Protein Powder Inflaming You?

 The Best Vegetarian Proteins:

 The best vegetarian proteins are from brown rice, peas, & hemp.
-Pea protein is considered the most hypo-allergenic protein which is especially important for individuals with chronic food allergies and leaky gut syndrome.
+Pea protein is considered the most hypo-allergenic protein powder which is especially important for individuals with chronic food allergies and leaky gut syndrome.
 When mixed with a high quality pea or hemp protein they form a complete protein source with all essential and branched-chain amino acids.

 Hemp protein is one of the very few plant based complete protein sources.
 Hemp is a great source of sulfur containing amino acids methionine and cysteine which are necessary for cellular detoxification and the production of vital enzymes.
 Additionally, it is rich in branched chain amino acids that are needed for muscle growth and repair.